elusivecodes/FrostColor/README.md

 Create a palette object with a specified number of shades, tints and tone variations.

-- `shades` is a number indicating how shades you wish to generate, and will default to *10*.
+- `shades` is a number indicating how many shades you wish to generate, and will default to *10*.
-- `tints` is a number indicating how shades you wish to generate, and will default to *10*.
+- `tints` is a number indicating how many tints you wish to generate, and will default to *10*.
-- `tones` is a number indicating how shades you wish to generate, and will default to *10*.
+- `tones` is a number indicating how many tones you wish to generate, and will default to *10*.

 ```javascript
 const colorPalette = color.palette(shades, tints, tones);